Kristina01111000/Drws_site/README.md

 - Show my mom the video, ask a few other people about it
 - Make a quiz for nerves, muscles,blood, bones  ~ 10 questions, may delete some
 - Make administrator get alerted when people make comments -> admin dr w account
-- Make master list of course chats, put at bottom of course paragraph
 - Look for image line break flourish for promo page
 	- Think about the line breaks
 - Switch the promo page left menus to 1, with 4-5 links